 Children end up on the streets because of poverty, abuse, social vulnerability or exclusion.
 Sadly, street life is too often short, violent and perpetuated by crime.

-Children risk further abuse and exploitation, traffic accidents and violent gangs.
+Children risk further abuse and exploitation, traffic accidents and involvement with violent gangs.
 Most beg or steal to raise money.
 Cold, hungry, sick and afraid, many street children in Guatemala abuse drugs as a means of escaping from the harsh reality of their lives.

 How is Global Care helping street children?

-An innovative mentoring programme gives children the support they need, over time, to consider change.
+As relationships grow, an innovative mentoring programme gives children the support they need, over time, to consider change.
 The key to successful mentoring is the quality and duration of the relationship, helping a child think about how they can solve their own problems, and acquire skills to make positive choices.

-Volunteer mentors are helping street kids change – one step at a time.
 Mentors gently challenge the children, helping them assess how their decisions affect their own lives, and those close to them.
 All mentored children are encouraged to go back to school.

-El Centro, a day centre, provides a safe place for children on the mentoring programme to seek help and support, to do homework, play and have fun.
-A new protection shelter offers short-term emergency accommodation to children who need immediate removal from abusive or dangerous situations, while social care authorities explore long-term solutions.
+El Centro, a day centre, provides a safe place for children on the mentoring programme to seek help and support, to do homework, to play and have fun.
+A protection shelter also offers short-term emergency accommodation to children who need immediate removal from abusive or dangerous situations, while social care authorities explore long-term solutions.